Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--cJUfS2yyX4.md

 ### Transcript

-> where does one find the car live poster in the toilet in a little bathroom what sorry i dad was writing something really funny here dad again goddammit yeah always oh is that a coral poster yeah yeah yeah yeah it's in the toilet where it belongs
+> where does one find the car live poster in the toilet in a little bathroom what sorry I dad was writing something really funny here dad again goddammit yeah always oh is that a coral poster yeah yeah yeah yeah it's in the toilet where it belongs